Bothainakb/holbertonschool-hbnb/part1/README.md

 This project is the first phase of the HBnB Evolution application.
 The objective is to design the application's architecture and business logic using UML diagrams before implementation.

+Project Overview:
+ HBnB Evolution is a multi-tier accommodation marketplace application managing users, places, reviews, and amenities.

+Purpose:
+ This document establishes the architectural layout and object relationships prior to code implementation to ensure systemic consistency.

 The documentation includes:

 * High-Level Package Diagram